|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 1.1 To take reasonable precautions to protect and keep safe students, faculty, instructors, staff, volunteers and Guests at York by adopting measures to help limit the spread of the Coronavirus and the occurrence of COVID-19.

-1.2 To define and prescribe a COVID-19 vaccination mandate at York and alternate requirements for University Community Members who are in the process of becoming Fully Vaccinated or who are Unvaccinated due to a substantiated medical and human rights exemption.
+1.2 To define and prescribe a COVID-19 vaccination mandate at York and alternate requirements for University Community Members who are Unvaccinated due to a substantiated medical or other human rights exemption.

 1.3 Inform all Persons of their rights and responsibilities regarding the York University COVID-19 vaccination mandate.